ERBringHorvath/regain_CLI/README.md

 `--id-col`, presence/absence matrix genome/sample ID column.
 Default is first column (header required) <br/>
 `--missing-as-zero`, fill missing matrix values with 0 after writing missing-value report

-NOTE: Only use `missing-as-zero` if values are truly absent.
+NOTE: Only use `--missing-as-zero` if values are truly absent.
 Treating empirically missing values as absent <br/>
 will affect Bayesian network structure learning results. <br/>
 NOTE: value passed to `--output-file` will be used as the basename for all summary files.